-Explanation: The Treasury and General Government Appropriations Act, 2000, Public Law 106-58, § 639, 113 Stat.
-430, 476 (1999), required that the Commission make electronic filing mandatory for political committees and other persons required to file with the Commission who, in a calendar year, have, or have reason to expect to have, total contributions or total expenditures exceeding a threshold amount set by the Commission (which is currently \$50,000).
+Explanation: The Treasury and General Government Appropriations Act, 2000, Pub.
+L. No. 106-58, § 639, 113 Stat.
+430, 476 (1999), required the Commission to make electronic filing mandatory for political committees and other persons required to file with the Commission who, in a calendar year, have, or have reason to expect to have, total contributions or total expenditures exceeding a threshold amount set by the Commission (which is currently \$50,000).
 However, because Senate candidates file with the Secretary of the Senate, the mandatory electronic filing provisions do not apply to Senate candidates and their committees.

-Reports that are filed electronically are normally available to the public, and may be downloaded, within minutes.
-In contrast, the time between the receipt of a report filed through the paper filing system and its initial appearance on the Commission's web site is 48 hours.
-Moreover, a Senate campaign filing often consists of thousands of pages, and data from the filings themselves take up to 30 days to be integrated into the Commission's searchable databases.
-If such reports were electronically filed, the data could be made available to the public within a few days.
-Electronic filings are also not subject to delay due to post office processing or disruptions in the delivery of mail, such as those arising from security measures put in place after the discovery of anthrax powder and ricin in mail in 2001, 2004 and 2013.
+Reports that are filed electronically must be submitted by the due date and are normally available to the public, and may be downloaded, within minutes.
+In contrast, reports that are filed on paper must be postmarked by the due date.
+Once the report is delivered to the Secretary of the Senate and then transmitted to the Federal Election Commission, the time between the Commission's receipt of a report filed through the paper filing system and its initial appearance on the Commission's web site is 48 hours.
+Moreover, a Senate campaign filing often consists of thousands of pages, and data from a vast majority of filings take five to ten days to be integrated into the Commission's searchable databases.
+If such reports were electronically filed, the data could be made available to the public in most cases within minutes.
+Electronic filings are also not subject to delay due to post office processing or disruptions in the delivery of mail, such as those arising from security measures put in place after the discovery of anthrax powder and ricin in mail.

 Compared to data from paper reports, data from electronically filed reports is received, processed and disseminated more easily and efficiently, resulting in better use of resources.
-In fact, the Commission estimates at least \$430,000 per year in costs directly attributable to current Senate filing procedures would be saved by requiring electronic filing.
+In fact, the Commission estimates at least \$898,000 per year in costs directly attributable to current Senate filing procedures would be saved by requiring electronic filing.
 In addition to these savings for the Commission, the Secretary of the Senate would also realize savings, and committees that file reports could substantially reduce their processing costs.

-Increases in the volume of Senate paper filings in the 2014 election posed a challenge to paper handling capacities of the Federal Election Commission and the Secretary of the Senate.
-For example, the number of Senate paper report pages filed for the third quarter of 2014 was 140,854 as of December 2, 2014, exceeding the number filed for the corresponding report in the 2012 election by 47%.
-This is a significant increase from 2012, which was also a record-setting year.
+Increases in the volume of Senate paper filings in the 2018 election are posing a challenge to paper handling capacities of the Federal Election Commission and the Secretary of the Senate.
+For example, the number of Senate paper report pages filed for the 2018 election cycle as of November 30, 2017, was 415,012, exceeding the number filed for the 2016 election cycle at the comparable point in the election cycle by 59%.
+This is a substantial increase from 2016, which was also a record-setting election cycle.
 The increasingly high volume of paper reports has caused delays in providing these reports to the public and makes the need to institute electronic filing urgent.